hungntran/algo-visualizer/README.md

 The purpose of this project:

--  Practice my front-end skills
+- Practice React & Typescript.
 - Improve my knowledge of algorithms.

 ### Todo